deva-praseeth/YoloRos_LateFusion/README.md

 - **/yolo/detections**: Objects detected by YOLO using the RGB images.
 Each object contains a bounding box and a class name.
 It may also include a mark or a list of keypoints.
 - **/yolo/tracking**: Objects detected and tracked from YOLO results.
 Each object is assigned a tracking ID.
-- **/yolo/detections_3d**: 3D objects detected.
-YOLO results are used to crop the depth images to create the 3D bounding boxes and 3D keypoints.
 - **/yolo/debug_image**: Debug images showing the detected and tracked objects.
 They can be visualized with rviz2.

 ### Parameters